 Deductible IRA contributions

-If you are not eligible to participate in a company-sponsored retirement plan, you can make deductible contributions to a traditional IRA regardless of your income level, up to $5,500 in 2017.
-Deductible contributions may be reduced or eliminated for an individual who participates in a company-sponsored retirement plan or an individual whose spouse is an active participant in a qualified plan, depending on the amount of the taxpayer's AGI.
+If you are not eligible to participate in a company-sponsored retirement plan, you can make deductible contributions to a traditional IRA regardless of your income level, up to $5,500 in 2018.
+Deductible contributions may be reduced or eliminated for an individual who participates in a company-sponsored retirement plan or an individual whose spouse is an active participant in a qualified plan, depending on the amount of the taxpayer's adjusted gross income (AGI).
 Please refer to the article on traditional IRAs.

 Converting a traditional IRA to a Roth IRA